bbotus/bbotus.github.io/_pages/products/JPD-FR401.md

 * Ear-Mode Measuring Range: 0.0℃– 100.0℃ (0.2℃)
 * 20 Reading Data Storage

-If you have questions about the product, requests for technical support, or have wholesale inquires,
+If you have questions about the product, requests for technical support, or have wholesale inquires:
-<a href="https://www.biobotus.com/contactus" class="button fit special">Contact Us</a>
+<a href="https://www.biobotus.com/contactus" class="button fit special">Please Contact Us</a>